lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 The Stream summons `XMLEvents` as needed.
 Thus Streams are a very useful abstraction to limit memory usage while preserving the ability to write programs in an imperative manner.

-## CPSStream

-Freetle defines a result streams as `XMLEvent` streams decorated with specific 'result' markers (Boolean).

-Thus, the Freetle defines :

-	type CPSElementOrPositive = Option[Element]
-	type CPSTupleElement = (CPSElementOrPositive, Boolean)

-`CPSTupleElement` is the most basic type appearing in the freetle transformations.

-The second position Boolean indicates whether the element is marked as a result or a tail. (`true` = result, `false` = tail)

-`CPSStream` are streams of `CPSTupleElement`

-	type CPSStream = Stream[CPSTupleElement]

-Two properties of `CPSStream` that is not enforced by the type system (But should always be verified) :

- * At a certain rank, every element is a tail.
- * Before this first tail element, all elements are results.

-There can possibly be no result elements at all.

 ## Context

 During transformations, a Context is used to store information for later use.
+A Context is a scala class that may contain variables.

 ## Context-Free Transformations